Canada to join diplomatic boycott of Olympics to send China human rights message -PM | Politics

 Canada to join diplomatic boycott of Olympics to send China human rights message -PM

+A spokesperson for the Chinese Embassy in Canada in a written statement accused Trudeau of making false claims.
+"Based on ideological biases as well as lies and rumors, Canada and a handful of western countries have been flagrantly engaged in political maneuvering, with the attempt to disrupt the smooth progress of Beijing Olympic and Paralympic Winter Games.
+Their clumsy performance can hardly find any support and is doomed to fail," the spokesperson said.

-Athletes from countries taking part in the diplomatic boycott will still compete in the Games in February, and Trudeau said the Canadian contingent would have Ottawa's full support.
-Canada, which already has poor relations with China, is one of the world's leading winter sporting nation.
-It came third in the medal rankings at the 2018 Games in South Korea.
+Athletes from countries taking part in the diplomatic boycott will still compete in the Games and Trudeau said the Canadian contingent would have Ottawa's full support.
+Canada, which has seen relations with China deteriorate in recent years, is one of the world's leading winter sporting nations.
+It finished third in the medal rankings at the 2018 Games in South Korea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)